Tail Hedging for RIAs

 Every advisor has heard it.
 “What happens if the market drops 40%?”

 The standard answers are correct.
 Stay the course.
-You’re diversified.
+You are diversified.
 Think long-term.
-But they’re unsatisfying, and you know it.
+They are also unsatisfying, and you know it.
 Clients who lived through 2008 or March 2020 remember exactly what those drawdowns felt like.
-They’re not asking an abstract question — they’re asking you to tell them it won’t happen again, and you can’t.
+They are not asking an abstract question.
+They are asking you to tell them it will not happen again, and you cannot.

 The wealthier the client, the more pointed this gets.
 Someone with $10M in equities isn’t reassured by a pie chart showing their bonds went down less.
 They can do the math.
 A 40% decline turns $10M into $6M, and the recovery requires a 67% gain just to get back to even.
 That’s the number they’re thinking about while you talk about asset class correlations.